-St. Brides Major, Southerndown & Ogmore-by-Sea Community Website
+St. Brides Major, Southerndown and Ogmore-by-Sea Community Website Home

-(OGMORE-BY-SEA RETIRED RESIDENTS ASSOCIATION)
+ORRA (OGMORE-BY-SEA RETIRED RESIDENTS ASSOCIATION)

-Return to main Clubs page
+Return to Clubs main page

 Guests have spoken about, given demonstrations or shown slides/photographs on a variety of topics:

 Roger Sellick told of cruising the Bristol Channel on paddle steamers Balmoral and Waverley.
 He showed beautiful pictures taken from these vessels, including: the Somerset coast, Cleveland Pier, Minehead, Lundy Island, the Gower, Penarth Pier and some photos taken while going under the Severn Bridges.
-During the winter months the steamers are on the Clyde and at Milford Haven.
+During the winter months the steamers were on the Clyde and at Milford Haven.

 Slide show by Eric Jowett.